Password Dumping Cheatsheet: Windows

 netsh wlan show profiles

-And as a result of the above command, you can see the names of the Wi-Fi networks that the system was connected to in the past or present such as Meterpreter, Linuxlab, etc. The same has been demonstrated in the image above.
+And as a result of the above command, you can see the names of the Wi-Fi networks that connected the system in the past or present such as Meterpreter, Linuxlab, etc. The image above demonstrates the same.

 Further, to know the passwords of any one of the mentioned SSIDs use the following command :